SetProtocol/STIPS/STIPS/STIP-003.md

 **Reviewer**:

 ## Proposed Architecture Changes
-A new contract will be built, called `DebtExchangeIssuance` which can be utilized to issue basic leveraged tokens that contain just one collateral asset and one debt position.
+A new contract will be built, called `LeverageTokenExchangeIssuance` which can be utilized to issue basic leveraged tokens that contain just one collateral asset and one debt position.
 This contract interfaces with the `DebtIssuanceModule`, `CompoundLeverageModule` and `AaveLeverageModule`.
 Since it is a periphery contract, it will not be a dependency of any core Set Protocol systems, nor will it have any privileged access.

 ## Requirements
 - exact input issuance